snap-adu-logo-color

 How is an ADU connected to sewer service?

-Similarly, when it comes to connecting an ADU to the sewer service, the sewer line that services the ADU will always be connected to the private sewer service line within the bounds of the property before its connection to the city-owned sewer lateral.
+When it comes to connecting an ADU to the sewer service, the sewer line that services the ADU will always be connected to the private sewer service line within the bounds of the property before its connection to the city-owned sewer lateral.
 A cleanout will be installed at the point of connection to the private sewer service line to allow for easy access in the event of any blockages or maintenance needs.
-It is important to note that the exact process for connecting an ADU to sewer service may vary depending on the specific requirements and regulations of the city or municipality in which the property is located.
+It is important to note that the exact process for connecting an ADU to sewer service may vary depending on the specific requirements and ADU regulations of the city or municipality in which the property is located.

 Example Private Service Lateral, With Backflow Valve – From EncinitasCA.gov